zilogic-systems/zephyr/boards/arm/zkit_arm_1769/doc/zkit-arm-1769.rst

 controllers, which is responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `Board User Manual`_.
+For mode details please refer to `ZKit-ARM-1769 User Manual`_.

 System Clock
 ============